Updated July 2014

 Dewey M. Thompson

 Dewey has been active in the Greenpoint/Williamsburg community for more than 17 years.
 Helping to found the Greenpoint Williamsburg Youth Soccer League got him involved in parks and open space issues.
-In addition to co-chairing GWAPP, he served on the Parks Committee of Community Board #1 for five years, is on the board of the Open Space Alliance for North Brooklyn and, most recently, founded and helms the North Brooklyn Boat Club.
-Dewey lives in Greenpoint with his wife Katherine (also a chronic volunteer) and three children.
+In addition to his work with GWAPP, he served on the Parks Committee of Community Board #1 for five years, is on the board of the Open Space Alliance for North Brooklyn and he founded and is the President of the North Brooklyn Boat Club.
+Dewey lives in Greenpoint with his wife and three children.